lizmat/articles/5to6-classes.md

     # Perl 6
     class Point {
-        has Int $.x = 0;
+        has Int $.x = 0;  # an integer with a default of 0
         has Int $.y = 0;
     }

 Providing mutators
 ------------------
-In the class / object examples so far, the attributes of an object are
+In the class / object examples so far, the attributes of an object have been
 immutable: they can not be changed by normal means once the object has been created.

-In Perl 5 there are a number of ways to create a mutator.
+In Perl 5 there are a number of ways to create a mutator (a method on the object to change the value of an attribute).
 The simplest way is to create a separate subroutine that will set the value in the object:

     # Perl 5
     sub set_x {